MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the _D*mn Vulnerable Web Application_.
 Load balancing ensures that the application will be highly **available**, in addition to restricting **in-bound access** to the network.

 What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 - The off-loading function of a **load balancer** defends an organization against distributed denial-of-service (DDoS) attacks.
-A **jump box** ensures that your network has continous support and is a more doable solution when a user either has no direct office or data center access.
+A **jump box** ensures that your network has continous support this is also a more doable solution when a user either has no direct office or data center access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **jump box** and system **network**.